Learn from Amy Edmondson and Josh Bersin to Help Your Team Practice Intelligent Failure! Learn More →

 Empathy

 How can your team enhance their empathy?
 What if we said…Improv!
-In this active experience, you and your team will learn how to put yourself in someone else’s shoes, respond to their emotions, and co-create a scene with them.
+Learn how to put yourself in someone else’s shoes, respond to their emotions, and co-create a scene with them.
 This helps to develop social skills and the ability to understand and connect with others, which is a key aspect of empathy.

 3. Practices